janegilring/AutomationEasy/README.md

 Alternatively you can download a ZIP file of the latest version from Plaster`s [releases](https://github.com/PowerShell/Plaster/releases) page.

-Next, download a copy of the latest Automation Easy version, either by cloning the repository or downloading a ZIP-file as described [here](https://help.github.com/articles/cloning-a-repository/).
+Next, download a copy of the latest [Automation Easy release](https://github.com/CrayonAS/AutomationEasy/releases/latest) and unzip the files.
+Alternatively you can install the latest unstable by cloning the  [master](https://github.com/CrayonAS/AutomationEasy/tree/master) branch or download it as a ZIP-file as described [here](https://help.github.com/articles/cloning-a-repository/).

 Deploy the files with Plaster: